Whitney Chadwick

-Whitney Chadwick (born July 28, 1943) is an American art historian and educator, who has published on contemporary art, modernism, Surrealism, and gender and sexuality.
-Her book Women, Art and Society was first published by Thames and Hudson in 1990 and revised in 1997; it is now in its fifth edition.
-Chadwick is Professor Emerita at San Francisco State University from the School of Art.
+Whitney Chadwick (July 28, 1943 – August 6, 2026) was an American art historian and educator, who published on contemporary art, modernism, Surrealism, and gender and sexuality.
+Her book Women, Art and Society was first published by Thames and Hudson in 1990 and revised in 1997; it is in its fifth edition.
+Chadwick became Professor Emerita at San Francisco State University from the School of Art in 2009.

-Biography
+Life and career

+Whitney Chadwick was born on July 28, 1943.
 Her undergraduate degree was a B.A. degree in Fine Arts from Middlebury College in 1965.
-She received her doctorate from Pennsylvania State University, and an honorary doctorate from the University of Gothenburg in 2003.
+She received her doctorate from Pennsylvania State University.
+Chadwick was awarded an honorary doctorate from the University of Gothenburg in 2003.

-She taught at San Francisco State University in the School of Art and is now a Professor Emerita.
+She taught at San Francisco State University in the school of art starting in 1978, and became a professor emerita in 2009.
 Additionally she taught at Massachusetts Institute of Technology, Stanford University and University of California, Berkeley.

 In 2010–2011 she was a Fellow at the Radcliffe Institute for Advanced Studies at Harvard University, where she worked on In the Company of Women: Female Sexuality and Empowerment in the Surrealist World focusing on surrealist women artists of the 1930s and 1940s.

 Chadwick was the second wife of artist Robert Bechtle, until his death in 2020.

+Chadwick died of Alzheimer's disease on August 6, 2026, at the age of 83.

 Publications

-In addition to Women, Art and Society (1990), Chadwick has published Leonora Carrington: la realidad de la imaginacion; Women Artists and the Surrealist Movement; Myth in Surrealist Painting; Amazons in the Drawing Room: The Art of Romaine Brooks; and contributed to the book authored by Liz Rideal, Mirror Images: Women Surrealism, and Self-Representation.
+In addition to Women, Art and Society (1990), Chadwick published Leonora Carrington: la realidad de la imaginacion; Women Artists and the Surrealist Movement; Myth in Surrealist Painting; Amazons in the Drawing Room: The Art of Romaine Brooks; and contributed to the book authored by Liz Rideal, Mirror Images: Women Surrealism, and Self-Representation.
 Chadwick edited with Isabelle de Courtivron, Significant Others: Creativity and Intimate Partnership; and with Tirza True Latimer edited The Modern Woman Revisited: Paris between the Wars.
-Her novel Framed was published in 1998.
+Her only novel, 1998's Framed, was a work of historical crime fiction.